Hormone Therapy continued...

-Side effects of hormone therapy for breast cancer may include:
+Side effects of hormone therapy for breast cancer can include:

-This group of drugs works best in cases where metastasis is weakening the bone (osteolytic).
+This group of drugs works best in cases where metastasis is weakening the bone.

 How it works.
-You receive bisphosphonates by IV infusion every three to four weeks.
-These drugs help with bone mets by:
+You receive bisphosphonates by IV infusion every 3 to 4 weeks.
+These drugs help with bone metastasis by:

 - Slowing bone damage and reducing the risk of bone fractures